SehajS/iNeuron-Big-Data/A2 Solution/PythonAssignment-2.md

 Q71.
 What is the use of continue statement?

+A71.
+The continue statement skips the execution of the remaining block of the code for the current iteration and forces the control to start next iteration.

 Q72.
 What is the use of break statement?

 A72.
 The break statement allows for stopping execution of a loop if a particular condition is met.

 Q73.
 What is the use of pass statement?

+A73.
+A pass statement is used as a placeholder for future code.

 Q74.
 What is the use of range() function?

+A74.
+The range function is used to get a sequence of numbers.
+By default, it will will return a sequence of numbers starting from 0 to n-1 with incremenets of 1 where n is the parameter passed to the range function.

 Q75.
 How can you loop over a dictionary?